-The programme builds upon ENTraNCE (European Networking and Training for National Competition Enforcers) for Judges, a long term project which provides training for national judges of the EU member states dealing with competition cases.
-ENTraNCE is co-finded by DG COMP of the European Commission.
+The programme builds upon ENTraNCE (European Networking and Training for National Competition Enforcers) for Judges, a long-term project which provides training for national judges of the EU member states dealing with competition cases.
+The project is co-funded by the DG COMP of the European Commission.
 Since its first edition in 2011, ENTraNCE has been attended by more than 250 judges from 24 EU Member States.

 The FCP broadens the scope of activities of ENTraNCE by carrying out training, policy, advocacy and research activities whilst working with myriad stakeholders, including National Competition Authorities, international organisations, academia, industry experts, law firms and economic consultancies.